Progressive and Rushed Dyck Paths: Perspectives

 \section{Perspectives}

 Many interesting problems remain on this topic.
 First, classes of Dyck paths similar to progressive paths may exhibit similar asymptotical behavior: OEIS entry \oeis{A287776} describes paths one could name \emph{doubly progressive}---both left-to-right and right-to-left progressive.
-The definition of progressive paths also naturally extends to unconstrained paths (not necessarily staying positive or ending at~$0$): an unconstrained path is progressive if, before its first visit at every height~$i\not\in\{0,1\}$, it visits twice either~$i-1$ or~$i+1$.
-There are many possible variations and it would be interesting to see which can be enumerated and if results like \eqref{ra} and \eqref{normal} hold.
+The definition of progressive paths also naturally extends to unconstrained paths: a path is progressive if, before its first visit at every height~$i\not\in\{0,1\}$, it visits twice either~$i-1$ or~$i+1$.
+There are many possible variations and it would be interesting to see which can be enumerated and if results like~\eqref{r} and~\eqref{normal} hold.

-Dyck paths are also linked to directed animals on the triangular lattice, via bijections with heaps of dimers \cite{viennot,rechnitzer}.
-Adopting the convention that animals grow towards the right side, we say that a directed animal is \emph{acute} if, for every site at ordinate~$y\ne0$, there are at least two sites to the left with ordinate $y-1$ or $y+1$.
-Progressive paths are in bijection with acute half-animals, or acute animals with all sites above the $x$-axis (in this case, for every site at ordinate~$y > 0$, there are two sites to the left at ordinate~$y-1$; see Figure~\ref{fig:anim}).
+Dyck paths are also linked to directed animals on the triangular lattice, via bijections with heaps of dimers~\cite{viennot,rechnitzer}.
+Adopting the convention that animals grow towards the right side, we say that a directed animal is \emph{acute} if, for every site at ordinate~$y\ne0$, there are at least two sites to the left with ordinate~$y-1$ or~$y+1$.
+Progressive paths are in bijection with acute half-animals (all sites above the~$x$-axis, see Figure~\ref{fig:anim}).
 Full acute animals seem harder to enumerate.

-One may want to go beyond Dyck paths, to Motzkin paths, Schröder paths, $m$-Dyck paths, or more general models \cite{banderier,mbm}, as well as directed animals on different lattices.
+Finally, one may want to go beyond Dyck paths, to Motzkin paths, Schröder paths, $m$-Dyck paths, or more general models~\cite{banderier,mbm}, as well as directed animals on different lattices.
 It is not clear, however, which of the many possibilities is the ``right'' extension of the definition of progressive paths.
 The adaptation of the asymptotic results may also prove challenging.

-A final problem is the efficient random generation of our paths.
-Bousquet-Mélou and Ponty gave several beautiful algorithms for the generation of uniform culminating paths \cite{mbm-ponty}, but they are difficult to adapt to our case, because the distribution of the height is different.
-Using the recursive method \cite{wilf} and several laziness ideas to reduce computation, it is possible to achieve a subquadratic algorithm.
-Details will appear in a longer version.